rurounijones/bsf-scraper/README.md

 A command-line script for scraping Bloomberg pages for Fund information and updating this information in a Database.

+This is a rewrite of https://github.com/jhsu802701/bsf-scrape in idiomatic ruby as an example project for learning purposes.

 ## Installation

 Install this script using rubygems